radanskoric/radanskoric.github.io/_posts/2025-10-01-turbo-extraframe-updates.markdown

 And the second step ... well actually, there's no second step. *We're done!* Because of everything else that is set up, after this change it all works as expected.
 When the chapter link is clicked, frame is loaded, the turbo stream renders the new sidebar content which is smoothly updated using morphing.
 The full page load also just works.

 To make it nicer I added some CSS transitions to have the subheadings expand out when the element is created and that's it.

+> **What’s the benefit of this vs just a full page Turbo morph?**
+>
+> Turbo will not use a full page morph here.
+It’s navigating between different pages and Turbo will use full page morphing only if we’re navigating back to the same page.
+Without morphing *the local state will be reset*.
+In this example the sidebar with chapter titles has its own scroll which would be reset every time you click the chapter title.
+I could have restored the scroll with some JavaScript but solution presented here is more robust and also a little bit more performant.
+>
+> Effectively what we’re doing is a more informed update.
+We know that the chapter content is completely changing so it's better to just replaced while the sidebar content is only tweaked so better to morph it.
+Which is exactly what we're doing by combining a Turbo frame and stream.
+{: .prompt-info }

 With this technique any change in the extraframe content only requires changing how that content is rendered on the server.
 The setup takes care of everything else.